-I am a pragmatic researcher with a professional commitment to issues of complex disability and care, and the education of occupational therapists.
-My national role is recognised in invitations to serve on policy groups for disability and low vision, and to embed ethics in the OT curriculum.
+In general, my ethical framing of context means that I am a pragmatic researcher with a professional commitment to issues of complex disability and care, and the education of occupational therapists.
+My national role in NZ was recognised in invitations to serve on policy groups for disability and low vision, and to embed ethics in the OT curriculum.

 I use empirical data to develop ethical principles that elucidate everyday clinical practice.
 For example, I have written on third-party influences on practice (Butler,2012) and I have explored the effects of activity, such as dancing for people who have terminal cancer (Butler 2015).
 This ethical reasoning perspective is also integrated into my writing about the different levels of commitment demonstrated by formal and informal care (Barrett, Butler & Hale, 2016) and the debate about the uses and abuses of the ‘natural care’ concept (Barrett, Hale & Butler, 2014).
 I have further conceptualised Bourdieu’s notion of social capital to interpret the inequities that influence recovery from injury (Butler & Derrett,2017).